We’ve talked before about the apprenticeship ‘image problem’ that, thankfully, is starting to disappear.

-In 2017, the breadth of industries that apprenticeships are available in is considerable: many careers that were previously exclusively fed by university graduates now have viable routes through apprenticeships.
+In 2017, the breadth of industries that they are available in is considerable.
+Many careers that were previously exclusively fed by university graduates now have viable routes through apprenticeships.

-For example, the legal sector offers apprenticeships as a work-based alternative to university, while there are apprenticeships available in tax, credit control, engineering construction, supply chain management and sports development.
+For example, the legal sector offers apprenticeships as a work-based alternative to university.
+There are some available in tax, credit control, engineering construction, supply chain management and sports development.

 For apprentices under 19 and those aged 19+ but in their first year, the national minimum wage is £3.50.
 This rises to the actual national minimum wage of £7.05 for those aged over 19 beyond their first year.

-We advise organisations to pay beyond the minimum where possible: not only is it a big factor for young people, but for parents too.
-In our 2017 apprenticeship survey, out of 1000 respondents, 34% rated a higher rate of pay as a factor that would encourage them to push apprenticeships as a viable option for their children.
-Employers can help justify the cost of higher pay by ensuring apprenticeships contribute to future organisational capability.
+We advise organisations to pay beyond the minimum where possible.
+Not only is it a big factor for young people, but for parents too.
+In our 2017 apprenticeship survey, out of 1000 respondents, 34% rated a higher rate of pay as a factor that would encourage them to push it as a viable option for their children.
+Employers can help justify the cost of higher pay by ensuring their employees contribute to future organisational capability.

-School career advice has been criticised for putting too much weight behind academic routes, such as university, and failing to provide young people with the information and knowledge they need to decide whether apprenticeships are right for them.
+School career advice has been criticised for putting too much weight behind academic routes.
+For example, university, and failing to provide young people with the information and knowledge they need to decide whether apprenticeships are right for them.

-Employers should take action here and be proactive at careers fairs or alternatively partner with schools and colleges to be their ‘go to’ source of information on apprentices.
+Employers should take action here and be proactive at careers fairs or alternatively partner with schools and colleges to be their ‘go to’ source of information.

-Organisations shouldn’t assume that schools don’t have the will to provide a good overview of apprenticeships: it may be the school just doesn’t have the expertise internally or the case studies to bring apprenticeship stories to life.
+Organisations shouldn’t assume that schools don’t have the will to provide a good overview of them.
+It may be the school just doesn’t have the expertise internally or the case studies to bring there stories to life.

-This view is likely driven by the lower minimum pay that comes with apprenticeship and the traditional perception that apprenticeships are only available for routes into the trades, which, in the face of the growing knowledge economy, may worry younger people.
+This view is likely driven by the lower minimum pay that comes with apprenticeship.
+There is also the traditional perception that they are only available for routes into the trades.
+In the face of the growing knowledge economy, may worry younger people.

 Apprenticeships are available at many skill levels, up to and including degree-equivalents.
 Choosing a quality apprenticeship provider is also key here because the quality of the teaching and compliance with established apprenticeship standards can significantly influence the outcome.

 Thankfully only 3% of young people responding to our survey did not understand what an apprenticeship was.
-There’s a silver lining here: those that don’t know what apprenticeships are probably aren’t stuck with a historic perception of them and so are open to information about what they can offer.
+There’s a silver lining here.
+Those that don’t know what they are probably aren’t stuck with a historic perception of them.
+Therefore, are open to information about what they can offer.

-The devil is in the details and so while many young people may be familiar with the term, there’s more chance they won’t be aware of how the schemes run in practice, the career opportunities, the pay – basically the ‘what’s in it for me (WIIFM)’ details.
+The devil is in the details.
+While many young people may be familiar with the term, there’s more chance they won’t be aware of how the schemes run in practice.
+The career opportunities, the pay – basically the ‘what’s in it for me (WIIFM)’ details.

 For apprenticeships to be seen as a viable option, the WIIFM must be totally clear, and that will mean offering side-by-side comparisons with other career routes.